cocadev/rn-qwallet/readme.md

-Q-Wallet | A Wallet for Everyday built by react-native
+Q-Wallet | A Wallet for Everyday built by React Native

 BTC, ETH, QPY and 50+ other cryptocurrencies in wallet available as an Android, iOS and Web app.